DonHulieo/don-patrols/README.md

 - Join my [discord](https://discord.gg/tVA58nbBuk) and use the relative support channels.
 - Open a ticket and please have your Tebex Transation ID ready 🙂.

+## Known Issues

+- On latest FiveM build (6356) CPatrolNodeLimit has a lower cap (~50), throwing an error when trying to spawn peds.
+This is a FiveM issue and attempts to resolve have been made.

+**Solution:** Either downgrade to build 5848, reduce the amount of configured *walking* patrol peds or wait for a fix from the FiveM team.

 ## Changelog

+- v1.1.4 - Added Multi-Framework Support.
 - v1.1.3 - Added New Config Options `pedSettings.suffersCrits`, `pedSettings.diesWhenInjured` and `pedSettings.pathing.canRagdoll`.
 Small Code Cleanup.
 - v1.1.2 - Fixed an error on the server where the Ped didn't exist and had it's coords checked.
 - v1.1.1 - Added a table of Threads to handle Vehicle Patrols whilst having multiple clients nearby.
 This should fix drivers staying in the same place when the network owner leaves the area.